GBKS/bitcoin-design/bitcoin-wallet-ui-kit.md

 - Developers can pick certain elements from the UI kit to include in their application
 - What else...?

+Also check out the [WalletUI](https://github.com/reez/WalletUI) project on Github by [reez](https://github.com/reez).
+He's turning this kit into an iOS library.
+Super cool!

 ## How to contribute

 The kit is a big work-in-progress and you are welcome to chip in.
 If you have feedback, leave a comment directly in the Figma file or message me on [Twitter](https://twitter.com/gbks).
 What's helpful: